All About MicrogreensLocal, Fresh, Delicious

 THE NUTRITION.
 Gene Lester, a researcher with the U.S. Department of Agriculture, and his colleagues at the University of Maryland, College Park, have conducted the first scientific analysis of nutrients in microgreens.
 The findings "totally knocked me over", Lester told The Salt, which proved that the tested microgreens had 4-6 times more nutrients than the mature plants.

 THE EVIDENCE.
 The researchers looked at four groups of vitamines and other phytochemicals (including vitamin C, E, and beta carotene) in 25 varieties of micgrogreens, and the results were astounding.
 There was some variation among the results -- red cabbage was highest in vitamin C, while the green daikon radish had the most vitamin E. The findings, reported in the Journal of Agriculture and Food Chemistry, "give us a new insight into plants, because these are little tiny seeds barely exposed to much light at all," Lester says.
 "And yet those compounds are there ready to go".
+Find an abstract of the article here.

 THE HARVEST.
 Our microgreens are grown in rich, organic soil in our greenhouses.
 They are harvested by hand before being triple washed and Hyrdo-Cooled to ensure maximum shelf life and food safety.